Milos Kerkez: AC Milan

 On 2 February 2021, Kerkez was signed by Serie A club AC Milan.
 Paolo Maldini phoned him a couple of days before the end of the transfer season to persuade him to join Milan.
 Kerkez said in an interview with Nemzeti Sport that "You cannot say no when Maldini calls you."
 As a result, he decided to leave Győr and join Milan.
 On 17 July 2021, Kerkez played his first match with the senior team in a training match against Pro Sesto.
-However, he was not given enough opportunity; therefore, he decided to leave Milan in 2022.
+However, he felt like he was not given enough opportunity; therefore, he decided to leave Milan in 2022.

 AZ

-On 29 January 2022, Kerkez was signed by Eredivisie club AZ.
+On 29 January 2022, Kerkez was signed by Eredivisie club AZ Alkmaar.
 On 19 May 2022, he played his first match for AZ against Heerenveen at the Abe Lenstra Stadion.
 The match ended with a 3–2 win for Heerenveen and Kerkez was substituted in the 77th minute.
 On 14 August 2022, Kerkez scored his first goal in the Eredivisie against Sparta Rotterdam at the Sparta Stadion Het Kasteel in the 2022–23 Eredivisie season.
 The match was won by AZ 3–2 and Kerkez scored the winning goal in the 65th minute.
-According to Nemzeti Sport, Benfica showed interest in purchasing him; however, the Portuguese club did not want to pay €20 million for him.
+According to Nemzeti Sport, Benfica showed interest in purchasing him; however, the Portuguese club did not want to pay the €20 million for him asked by AZ.

 Bournemouth

 2023–24 season

 On 20 July 2023, Kerkez was signed by Premier League club Bournemouth for an undisclosed fee.
 He impressed the manager against friendlies with Southampton, Atalanta and Lorient; therefore, he was soon included in the starting line-up.
 On 12 August, Kerkez made his debut against West Ham United in a 1–1 home draw on the first matchday of the 2023–24 Premier League season.
 He was sent off against Wolverhampton Wanderers and, as a result, he had to miss three matches.
-Although the club appealed against his red card, the FA rejected it.
+Although the club appealed against his red card, the English Football Association rejected the appeal.